 Previously, he’s held positions as a District Sales Manager for Avon, Inc.; Financial Counselor and Educator, Hispanic Committee of Virginia; Managing Director, MD office for Latino Economic Development Corporation; and as an ESL (English as a Second Language) professional.
 He graduated with a Bachelor of Science in Economics degree from the Universidad Autónoma de Colombia, Santafé de Bogotá, Colombia.

-But Montgomery County is home, where he enjoys exploring new restaurants, taking in sporting events and spending time with family.
+Montgomery County is home, where he enjoys exploring new restaurants, taking in sporting events and spending time with family.
 And as it turns out, he is willing to take a risk.
 When he was invited and gently challenged by his daughter to sky dive, he took a leap of faith and stepped out of a small plane in New York.
-Exhilarating as that experience was, Daniel is now hitting the ground running to help businesses take off from here in Montgomery County.
+Exhilarating as that experience was, Daniel is in his element here in Montgomery County helping to take local businesses to new heights.

 In a culturally diverse county like Montgomery, Robel Worku fits right in with his global background and outlook.
 His family hails from Ethiopia, he speaks fluent Amharic, the language native to Ethiopia, and has studied abroad in the Dominican Republic.
 Today, he is a Business Development Specialist with MCEDC, tasked with assisting in recruitment and retention efforts for target industry sectors.